manasvi-tech/AuraAllure---Ecommerce/README.md

 - `bcrypt` - Library for hashing passwords
 - `cookie-parser` - Middleware to parse cookies
 - `jsonwebtoken` - Library to work with JSON Web Tokens
+- `validator` - To validate the inputs like emailId
 - `method-override` - Middleware to use HTTP verbs such as PUT or DELETE in places where the client doesn't support it

 ## Functionalities